Freshwater-Fish-Ecology-Laboratory/model-templates/README.md

 # model-templates
-A collection of model templates for reference
+A collection of model templates and simulated data/analyses for reference